 Important Documentation

 Proper documentation is crucial for an MPOA’s effectiveness.
 The principal must complete and sign a standard form, legally recognized under California law.
-It’s advisable that the signature be notarized or witnessed by two independent adults.
+The signature should be notarized or witnessed by two independent adults.
 These witnesses shouldn’t be the appointed agent, or related by blood, marriage, or adoption.
 Though California doesn’t mandate notarization, it adds an extra layer of validity.
-The completed document must clearly specify the agent’s authority, any limitations, and the conditions under which the MPOA becomes active.
+The completed document must specify the agent’s authority, any limitations, and the conditions under which the MPOA becomes active.
 It’s essential to ensure that the MPOA aligns with the Uniform Health Care Decisions Act for consistent legal recognition across California.

 Roles And Responsibilities